GFA-spec/assembler-components/README.md

 Note that the median depth of coverage is more robust than the mean depth of coverage to the alignment artifacts caused by collapsed repeats, misaligned reads, and other issues.

-## Scaffold
+## Resolve repeats and scaffold

-Order and orient sequence segments using alignments of reads to the assembly, and produce new sequences and segments.
+Expand repeats, and order and orient sequence segments into contigs and scaffolds.

 FASTA/GFA (SE) + BAM/PAF &rarr; FASTA/GFA (SE)

+Contigs are contiguous sequences with no gaps.
+Creating contigs requires expanding the repetitive sequence found between the unique contigs.
+Contigs are derived from contiguous paths of sequence segments without any gaps.
+Scaffolds are derived from discontiguous paths of sequence segments with gaps between the segments.

 A tool may implement scaffolding as a single stage of assembly.
 Scaffolding however may be viewed as composed of the three distinct stages: link unitigs, order and orient unitigs to construct paths, and contract paths to create new sequence segments.

-Contigs are created by contiguous paths of sequence segments.
-Scaffolds are created by discontiguous paths of sequence segments.

 - | **Link unitigs**
   | Identify pairs of unitigs that are proximal.
 Estimate their relative order, orientation, and distance.